corda/corda-runtime-os/wiki/Manual-Approval.md

 ## Add a pre-auth group approval rule

 This API will add a group approval rule used specifically for the registrations containing a valid pre-auth token.
 The body of the request is the same as for standard approval rules.
-It contains the regular expression which is applies to all changed keys in the member context, and a label to describe the rule for informational purposes.
+It contains the regular expression which is applied to all changed keys in the member context, and a label to describe the rule for informational purposes.

 <details>
 <summary>Bash</summary>